Abdul El-Sayed: Israel

+Russia

+In March 2022, El-Sayed called the Russo-Ukrainian war "a war between democracy and autocracy, between self-government and fascism", condemning Russian president Vladimir Putin as an "authoritarian dictator".

+In April 2025, El-Sayed said that U.S. military aid to Ukraine is different from aid to Israel, as the former is in accordance with several multinational organizations.
+In September 2025, he said that military aid to Ukraine was about "enforcing the rules of the rules-based international order in accordance with our allies".

+Local authority

+In 2018, El-Sayed supported repealing Michigan state laws that block local governments from levying a municipal sales tax or enacting rent control laws.

+Immigrations and Customs Enforcement (ICE)

+El-Sayed supports abolishing ICE, arguing that it no longer functions as a legitimate law enforcement agency.
+While he has expressed support for securing the Mexico–United States border and for "certain kinds" of border law enforcement, he has called ICE "corrupted at its soul".

+Unionization

-El-Sayed is a supporter of unionization, having been a member of the SEIU, AFT, UAW, and National Writers Union.
+El-Sayed supports unionization, having been a member of the SEIU, AFT, UAW, and National Writers Union.
 He has said union expansion is necessary to protect "worker dignity" in response to the growth of AI.
-He has expressed support for the PRO Act alongside unionization efforts among further professions such as physicians.
+He has expressed support for the Protecting the Right to Organize Act alongside unionization efforts among further professions, such as physicians.

-El-Sayed supports repealing Michigan state laws that block local governments from levying a municipal sales tax or enacting rent control laws.
-In 2025, his campaign website identified clean air and water as a priority; in 2018, he called for tougher enforcement of environmental laws, merging the Department of Natural Resources and the Department of Environmental Quality into a single Department of the Environment, and achieving "100% renewable energy" in the state by 2030.

 Personal life

-El-Sayed was born and raised in Southeast Michigan, and lives in Ann Arbor with his wife, Sarah Jukaku, and their two daughters.
+El-Sayed was born and raised in southeast Michigan, and lives in Ann Arbor with his wife, Sarah Jukaku, whom he married in 2006, and their two daughters.
 He is Muslim.